Guide to pigeons and doves in the UK: how to identify them and what's the difference

 Five species of pigeon and dove can be found in the UK countryside – three common, two extremely rare.
 Find out more with our quick-fire guide

 There are five species of pigeon and dove in the UK countryside.
 Three of them are common – wood pigeon, collared dove and stock dove – and two are extremely rare – turtle dove and rock dove.
+Take a look at our guide to the different pigeons and doves you can find in the UK.

 Which species of pigeon live in the city?

 Pigeons are one of the most common species of bird found in our towns and cities.
-These 'feral' pigeons descended from domestic pigeons. which were originally bred from wild – and now rare – rock doves.
+These 'feral' pigeons descended from domestic pigeons, which were originally bred from wild – and now rare – rock doves.

 Which family do doves and pigeons belong to?